godhubmf/sulamproject/context-docs/Roles-and-Permissions.md

 # Roles & Permissions (RBAC)

-Status: Draft 0.1
+Status: Draft 0.2
 Owner: [Your Name]
-Last updated: [YYYY-MM-DD]
+Last updated: 2025-11-11

+**Implementation Note**: RBAC will be implemented as custom middleware in `/features/shared/lib/auth/`.
+Each feature module has separate admin/ subdirectories with their own controllers and views, enforcing separation at the architectural level.

 ## Roles
 - Admin (can include Treasurer/Finance responsibilities)
-- Staff
 - Regular User

 ## Permission Areas